db0/hypnagonia/README.md

 Everything except Assets and Shaders is licensed under the AGPL3.
 However [an addendum](ADDENDUM1) has been added to allow distribution via Steam and integration with Steamworks SDK.

 Assets and Shaders will list their individual licenses in their respective folders or code.

+## Help

+If you encounter a bug, please use the [issue tracker](https://github.com/db0/hypnagonia/issues) to open a bug report.

+* If it is a minor issue, such as a specific element not working (e.g. a card) not working as intended, a memory not doing anything etc, it is enough to write the element that failed and how.
+You do not need to attach the console output for these, unless the game also broke.
+* If the game itself stopped working (Black screen, Frozen, or you saw the force-unstuck report), please also attach the console output (see instructions below)

+### Console on Windows/Linux/MacOS

+Running the game will automatically open a console window.
+Simply copy-paste all the contents in a file and upload with your issue report.

+### Console in Browser

+You can typically open the browser's console with F12 but you might need to click outside the game first.
+Copy-paste all the contents in a file and upload with your issue report.

 ## Support